yangfanthu/minerl2020_sqil_submission/README.md

 # About Baseline Algorithm

-This baseline consists of two main steps:
+This baseline consists of three main steps:

 1. [Apply K-means clustering](https://minerl.io/docs/tutorials/k-means.html) for the action space with the demonstration dataset.
+2. Calculate cumulative reward boundaries for each subtask so that the amount of frames in the demonstration is equally separated.
-2. Apply Rainbow algorithm on the discretized action space.
+3. Apply SQIL algorithm on the discretized action space.

-Each of steps utilizes existing libraries.
-K-means in the step 1 is from [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans), and Rainbow in the spte 2 is from [PFRL](https://github.com/pfnet/pfrl), which is a Pytorch-based RL library.
+K-means in the step 1 is from [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans).
+In this baseline, **the agent maintains two clusters with different sampling criteria**: One is sampled from frames changing `vector` in the next observation and the other is from the remaining.

+The implementation of SQIL is not included into [PFRL](https://github.com/pfnet/pfrl) agents but it is based on PFRL's DQN implementation.

 # How to Train Baseline Agent on your own